 The Panasonic Lumix LX10 is a 20MP large-sensor compact with a bright (F1.4-2.8), 24-72mm equivalent zoom lens.
 Which is to say, it’s a very capable pocket camera.
 And, being a Panasonic, it has video specs and clever video-based features to back up its stills capabilities.

 The LX10 is Panasonic’s first direct response to the big-sensored Sonys.
-The company has already built an excellent series of compacts that address every other niche you can think of: the long zoom stills/video FZ1000 and FZ2500, a large sensor ZS100 version of their well respected travel zoom series, and a larger sensor photographer’s camera, the LX100.
+The company has already built an excellent series of compacts that address every other niche you can think of: the long zoom stills/video FZ300 and FZ2500, a large sensor TZ220 version of their well respected travel zoom series, and a larger sensor photographer’s cameras.
 But the LX10 is a head-to-head competitor for Sony’s pocket wonders.

 The approach is a little different: unlike the RX100 III and IV, the LX10 doesn’t have a viewfinder.
 Instead, it offers a touchscreen interface and a screen that can be tilted upwards.

-The camera also offers Panasonic’s 4K Photo mode, which offers a series of ways of specifying when the camera should capture a video clip from which stills can then be extracted.
-It also has Panasonic’s Post Focus mode that captures a video clip of the camera racking focus, so you can choose to grab the frame with optimal focus, after the fact.
+The camera also offers Panasonic’s 4K Photo mode.
+This offers a series of ways of specifying when the camera should capture a video clip from which stills can then be extracted.
+It also has Post Focus mode that captures a video clip of the camera racking focus, so you can choose to grab the frame with optimal focus, after the fact.

 Lumix LX10 Compared with its peers

 The LX10 means there are now three brands building small cameras with 1″-type sensors and short, bright zooms .
-We’ve also included the Lumix LX10’s big brother, the LX100 in this comparison, just to show what you get if you have room to carry its additional size.
+We believe the Panasonic Lumix DMC-LX10 is the best of them.